Search This Blog

 Too many R’s

 This is the person that does the work!
-If there are too many persons involved, then, the task is adequately defined leaving ambiguity in the task.
+If there are too many people involved, then the task is adequately defined leaving ambiguity in the task.
 As a result, many people are required to perform.

-Now, agile team may think the work effort is shared in a self-organized team addressing central dependency of failure.
-This is quite understandable, but then, there should be a fewer R’s.
+Now, agile teams may think the work effort is shared in a self-organized team addressing central dependency of failure.
+This is quite understandable, but then, there should be fewer R’s.
 Per design, an agile team should not be more than 7 in total including the scrum master and product owner.
-So, if you see 3+ R’s for a task, then, trouble is brewing!
+So, if you see 3+ Rs for a task, then, trouble is brewing!

 2